Teen midfielder Busio scores late equalizer for Venezia

-CAGLIARI, Sardinia (AP) — American midfielder Gianluca Busio scored a late equalizer to earn promoted Venezia a 1-1 draw at Cagliari in Serie A on Friday.
+CAGLIARI, Sardinia (AP) — Teenage midfielder Gianluca Busio’s first Serie A goal earned promoted Venezia a late 1-1 draw at Cagliari on Friday.

-Busio, one of three Americans at Venezia, saw his shot from the center of the area deflected in by defender Martin Caceres two minutes into stoppage time for his first Serie A goal.
+Busio, one of three Americans at Venezia, saw his shot from the center of the area deflected in by defender Martin Caceres two minutes into stoppage time.

+“To get my first goal to tie the game is crazy,” Busio said.

 The 19-year-old Busio was born to an Italian father and American mother in North Carolina.
 He joined Venezia in August from Sporting Kansas City in a deal that could reportedly be worth $10 million if bonuses are met.